-- PET RECORDS – Bring a copy of your pet’s vaccination and veterinary records to your appointment.
+- PET RECORDS – Bring a copy of your pet’s vaccination and veterinary records with you when you surrender.

-- BEHAVIOR INFORMATION – Be prepared to discuss your pet’s daily habits and behaviors.
+- BEHAVIOR INFORMATION – Be prepared to discuss your pet’s daily habits, needs, and behaviors.

 - SAFE TRANSPORTATION – Be sure that dogs are on leashes and cats or other small animals are in carriers.

 - SURRENDER FEE – $25*